SchofieChen/SchofieChen.github.io/_posts/2020-04-11-LSTM For Current Detetction Using Rpi3-ADS1256.md

 ---
 # 1. ADC RNN Predicition
-This side project is based on [ADS1256 Package](https://github.com/SchofieChen/High-Speed-ADS1256) you can adjust parameter of initialize e.g. SPS, PGA etc.. this scenario is detect general motor as servo motor, according to Nyquist Sampling frequency theorem. we need 2.65 ↑ sampling rate (2.65 * 60 = 159), that we can adjust sampling rate more than 159 setting as below, we can choose DRATE_500 or DRATE_1000 more than 159, remember when modify file you must recompile binary to be your RPI Binary library, BTW why I don't write firmware by python code python code is interpreter it can't not handle real-time data even if using Linus OS. if you all done setting follow
+This side project is based on [ADS1256 Package](https://github.com/SchofieChen/High-Speed-ADS1256) you can adjust parameter of initialize e.g. SPS, PGA etc.. this scenario that detect general motor as servo motor, according to Nyquist Sampling frequency theorem. we need 2.65 ↑times sampling rate (2.65 * 60 = 159), that we can adjust sampling rate more than 159 setting as below, we can choose DRATE_500 or DRATE_1000 more than 159, remember when modify file you must recompile binary to be your RPI Binary library, BTW why I don't write firmware by python code python code is interpreter it can't not handle real-time data even if using Linus OS. if you all done setting follow